Elasticity bounds from Effective Field Theory: Results in a scaling model

 \section{Results in a scaling model}

 For concreteness we shall focus on the simple potential

 where $\rho_{\text{eq}}$ is the dimensionful energy density set by the equilibrium configuration.
-Our only reason to choose this form is that it realizes a power-law scaling like \eqref{power} at large deformations, $\varepsilon\gg1$.
-This behavior is observed in hyperelastic rubber-like materials, and there are many phenomenological models \cite{ZAMM:ZAMM19850650903,international2002atlas,doi:10.1063/1.1712836,23bdbaeed444470dbccb1db7302606d3,Ogden565,doi:10.5254/1.3538357,TF9444000059,1975JPhD....8.1285J} that reduce to \eqref{bench} at large strains with various {\it hardening exponents} $\nu$.
-Here we are only interested in characterizing how the stress-strain curves (and mainly the maximum stress and strain) depend on the parameters $A,B$.
-Let us also note that there are two special `corners' in parameter space: for $A=0$, the benchmark potential reduces to $V(X,Z)=V(Z)$ and hence describes a perfect fluid \cite{Dubovsky:2005xd,Nicolis:2013lma}; for $A=1$, $B=1$ the model reduces to two free scalar fields.
+The reason for choosing this form is that it realizes a power-law scaling like \eqref{power} at large deformations, $\varepsilon\gg1$.
+This behavior is observed in hyperelastic rubber-like materials, and there are many phenomenological models \cite{ZAMM:ZAMM19850650903,international2002atlas,doi:10.1063/1.1712836,23bdbaeed444470dbccb1db7302606d3,Ogden565,doi:10.5254/1.3538357,TF9444000059,1975JPhD....8.1285J} that reduce to \eqref{bench} at large strains with various {\it strain exponents}~$\nu$.
+Here we are interested in characterizing how the stress-strain curves (and mainly the maximum stress and strain) depend on the parameters $A,B$.
+Let us also note that there are two special `corners' in parameter space: for $A=0$ the benchmark potential describes a perfect fluid \cite{Dubovsky:2005xd,Nicolis:2013lma}; for $A=1$, $B=1$ the model reduces to two free scalar fields.